U.S. Route 23 in Ohio: Columbus

 In downtown Columbus, the route is applied to a one-way pair.
-It first jogs easterly via Livingston Avenue (north) and Fulton Street (south) before continuing northerly with northbound traffic on Fourth Street and southbound traffic on Third Street, which becomes Summit Street north of Fifth Avenue.
+It first jogs easterly via Fulton Street (north) and Mound Street (south) before continuing northerly with northbound traffic on Fourth Street and southbound traffic on Third Street, which becomes Summit Street north of Fifth Avenue.
 The one-way pair ends at Hudson Street on the border of the SoHud and Glen Echo neighborhoods; both directions of US 23 jog westerly onto Hudson Street before continuing northerly on Indianola Avenue, closely paralleling I-71.
 The route then moves westerly again via Morse Road, then north again onto High Street on the north edge of the East Beechwold neighborhood.
 North of the northern junction with I-270, High Street becomes Columbus Pike.

 The section immediately north of the northern junction with I-270 was upgraded with a northbound-only set of express lanes which passes under Dimension Drive, Campus View Boulevard, Radio City Boulevard, and Flint Road, with the former alignment of US 23 providing access to those roads.
 This configuration, known as the "Trench", opened to traffic in September 2015, and its construction coincides with a reconfiguration of the I-270 exit.
 After the Trench, US 23 leaves Columbus heading north.